GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/install.md

     in case you dont want to have the configuration and services of Gluu Server.

 ## Support
-If you run into any issues with installation, please review the [Gluu support portal](https://support.gluu.org).
+If you run into issues please review the [Gluu support portal](https://support.gluu.org).
 If you can not find a similar existing public issue, register for an account and open a new ticket.

 If your organization needs guaranteed responses, SLAs, and priority access to the Gluu support and development team, consider purchasing one of our [VIP support contracts](https://gluu.org/pricing).